 Resume Drop-In Hours: This is a great opportunity for those that already created a resume and viewed our Career Handbook and are looking for feedback or have specific questions.
 Both Peer Educators and Career Counselors will be available during these hours and service is provided on a first-come-first-served basis.
 These drop-in hours are scheduled every Tuesday and Wednesday (when classes are in session) 2:00-4:00pm in our office, Solon Campus Center 22.

-Peer Review– If resume drop-in hours don’t fit into your busy schedule you can get the same walk-in feedback from one of our Peer Educators during the day.
+Peer Review: If resume drop-in hours don’t fit into your busy schedule you can get the same walk-in feedback from one of our Peer Educators during the day.
 Since our office is open Monday through Friday from 8:00-4:30, there’s bound to be a time that will fit into your schedule.

-Submit your resume– This option offers even more flexibility to the typical busy college student or alumni when it’s not always convenient to visit us on-campus.
-You are able to submit your resume by email with a ‘Resume Request Form.’
-Your resume will be reviewed by a Peer Educator or Career Counselor and when completed your resume will be available to pick up in our office or have it emailed to you by request.
-Even though this option is very convenient it does have the disadvantage of no face-to-face interaction with the reviewer to explain their critiques.
-If you have a lot of questions or need explanations on how to do things, consider using one of our other resources.
+Submit your resume online: This option offers even more flexibility to the typical busy college student or alum when it’s not always convenient to visit us on-campus.
+You are able to submit your resume by email with a Resume Request Form.
+Your resume will be reviewed by a Peer Educator or Career Counselor.
+When completed, your resume will be emailed back to you and/or be available for pick up in our office.
+Even though this option is very convenient it does have the disadvantage of no face-to-face interaction with the reviewer to explain their critiques or ask you questions for clarification.
+If you have a lot of questions or need explanations on how to do things, consider using one of our other in-person resources.